wizicer/zkp-solidity-gas/README.md

 ## Framework Details

-For detailed information about each framework, please refer to the respective README files:
+For detailed information and the reproducible code about each framework, please refer to following:

 - [Gnark](./gnark/README.md)
 - [Snarkjs](./snarkjs/README.md)